Merronam/SE_project/docs/functions.rst

 .. py:function:: col_names(data)

         Adds column names.
 Assumes odd columns are coordinates and even columns are energy values.
 Only first column gets "Coord" name, the rest are left nameless.
 The energy columns are names "USX" where X is 10, 20, 30, etc.

         :param data: Dataset that contains US runs
         :type data: pandas.DataFrame
-        :return: Data with column names and list of column names (without Coord)
+        :return data: Data with column names.
+        :return work_columns: List of column names (without Coord)

+.. py:function:: sub_min(data, work_columns)

+        Looks for minimum value of each run on the substrate side of the reaction coordinate and substracts it from all values for this run.

+        :param data: Dataset that contains US runs, must be named with ``col_names()`` or with the same convention
+        :type data: pandas.DataFrame
+        :param work_columns: A list of columns that contain energies (USX (X = 10, 20, 30..) by convention).
+        :type work_columns: list[str]
+        :return data: Returns dataset with substracted values